-The data and analysis contained within these articles is taken from the World Bank, World Customs Organization Nomenclature, sector classifications for the harmonized system, International Monetary Fund, the United Nations, the Food and Agricultural Organization of the United Nations, and J&A’s own market intelligence.
+The data and analysis contained within these articles is taken from the World Bank, World Customs Organization nomenclature, sector classifications for the harmonized system, the International Monetary Fund, the United Nations, the Food and Agricultural Organization of the United Nations, and J&A’s own market intelligence.

-- The MENA region’s imports and export are approximately half the volume of the United States of America and China
+- The MENA region’s imports and exports are approximately half the volume of the USA and China.

-- The MENA region imports approximately 50% as many goods as the China
+- The MENA region imports approximately 50% as many goods as China.

 - Fuel represents approximately 50% of MENA’s exports, concentrated regionally in just a few countries.
-This will be discussed in part 3 of this series.
+This will be discussed in part three of this series.

 - Only miscellaneous categories of exports have decreased since 2015, suggesting a focusing of MENA economies.
 Miscellaneous exports include items like watch pieces.

-MENA Imports Raw Materials More Than Any Other Category, Suggesting a Foc us on Regional Manufacturing
+MENA Imports Raw Materials More Than Any Other Category, Suggesting a Focus on Regional Manufacturing

 The MENA Region Plays an Important Role in Global Trade Due to Its Geographic Position

 MENA’s trade position is unique when compared to China and the USA.
 MENA’s dominance is driven by the presence of oil, a natural resource.
-The USA and China’s imports and exports are not driven by a natural resource and are therefore more easy to replicate.
-If the MENA countries successfully diversify their economies, the region can become an increasingly powerful player by building on this natural resource foundation and then competing with other regions on services, technology, and other high growth sectors.
+The USA and China’s imports and exports are not driven by a natural resource and are therefore easier to replicate.
+If MENA countries successfully diversify their economies, the region can become an increasingly powerful player by building on this natural resource foundation and then competing with other regions on services, technology, and other high-growth sectors.
 Due to current reforms in major MENA countries, the region is actively accomplishing this.

-Lastly, the MENA region is a gateway between the growing economies of Africa and South East Asia and more stabilized regions such as North America and Europe.
-This gives the region a strong value added position when participating in trade between these other parts of the world.
+Lastly, the MENA region is a gateway between the growing economies of Africa and Southeast Asia and more stabilized regions like North America and Europe.
+This gives the region a strong value-added position when participating in trade between these other parts of the world.

 In the next newsletter, J&A will take a deeper dive into the imports and exports of UAE and KSA.
 We will compare the UAE and KSA’s imports and exports to each other and the MENA region while investigating what each country must do to maintain its competitive advantage.